alumina-lang/alumina/MISSING.md

 ## Compiler architecture

-- Is IR low-level enough to eventually target LLVM?
+- Is IR low-level enough to eventually use LLVM as backend?
-  - IMO it should be mostly OK, modulo a few gaps, where we depend on C semantics:
+  - IMO it should be mostly OK, modulo a few gaps:
+    - ABI awareness.
+Not sure how much of this LLVM gives you
+    - Copying and passing structs by value needs to be explicit
+    - Expressions need to be flattened into SSA form (should be easy enough)
     - Type casts need to be explicit
     - Spaghetti gotos need to be converted to LLVM basic blocks
 - Should monomorphization and type checking be separate stages?
 Can this even be done with the loose duck-typed language?